vinay-vk-kumar/FFCS/README.md

   - Assign a subject name to highlighted slots to fix them in the timetable.

 - **color palette:**
-  - Use Different Colors to highlight them
+  - Use Different Colors to highlight individual Slot.

 - **Reset Table:**
   - Clear all fixed highlights and reset the timetable to its original state.